fruitbox12/NeuRacle/README.md

 Because this time unit is unstable occasionally, the stability of data stream will have to depend on Admin monitor.

-Beside data sources, NeuRacle Gateway also have to keep track of the Radix Ledger new history to see if the new NeuRacle round started or not.
+Beside data sources, NeuRacle Gateway also have to keep track of the NeuRacle component state to see if new round has started or not.

-NeuRacle Gateway will update data on Validators behalf right after round start.
+Right after round start, NeuRacle Gateway will update data on Validators behalf.
 After update, the validator will deemed active in that round.

 Round concluded requirement is >2/3 active validators.